germankay/ckanext-selfinfo/README.md

 For Linux, keep in mind that the added folder in `ckan.selfinfo.ckan_repos_path` should have the same owner as the one that runs the application (e.g. if the application runs from `ckan` User in the system, then ckanext-scheming folder owner should be `ckan`), otherwise there will be an error related to ownership of the repository.

 Errors for GIT now being stored below the original Table on GIT Info tab.

+`ckan.selfinfo.additional_profiles_using_redis_keys` - Retrieves selfinfo data on page from external sources that store selfinfo data using `write-selfinfo` cli command under unique Redis key.
+The stored data should be under same Redis connection as per the "default" profile.

+Example: `unique_redis_key_1 unique_redis_key_2`

 `ckan.selfinfo.categories_list` - (Optional) List of categories that should be shown on Selfinfo Page or Returned using API.
 Example of usage `ckan.selfinfo.categories_list = errors ram_usage disk_usage`.
 By default shows all configured categories.